 Offering no service, or even offering a limited menu, severely impacts the customer service goal for the company.
 So, what could cause a Waffle House location to offer a limited menu or to actually shutdown?
-Let’s see if we can show that on a Cause Map.
+Let’s see if we can show that on a Cause Map™ diagram.

-A Cause Map is a visual explanation of why an incident occurred.
-With the Cause Mapping® method, we start on the left with our problem or impact to goals, and build to the right, including factors that caused the effect.
+A Cause Map diagram is a visual explanation of why an incident occurred.
+With the Cause Mapping® root cause analysis, we start on the left with our problem or impact to goals, and build to the right, including factors that caused the effect.

 What’s the Problem Here?

 The problem in this example is that Waffle House customers are impacted by not having access to the normal Waffle House menu.
 Now we ask ourselves, “What could cause this effect happen?”
 (This is a slightly different question than “why did this happen” – which would be for a specific event.
 Because we are not looking at a specific incident, we are going to include all causes that could cause this impact.)
 The causes can be seen in the map below.
 We’ve decided that customers not having access to the full menu could be caused by two reasons: the Waffle House location is shut down and/or the location is not able to provide the normal menu options.